-For organizations that have service level agreements (SLA) with their customer base, a JQL query can easily find the issues that are not meeting that SLA.
+This is extremely helpful for organizations that have service level agreements (SLA) with their customer base.
+A JQL query can easily find the issues that are not meeting that SLA.

 What issues are unassigned and have not been updated in the last day?

-In this query the is empty statement only includes issues where the value of the assignee field is blank.
-JIRA also supports relative dates.
+In this query the “is empty” statement only includes issues where the value of the assignee field is blank.
+This query also shows how JIRA supports relative dates.
 The value -1d evaluates to 1 day behind the current date when the query is run.
-In the above query it will return all issues that do not have an assignee that are at least one day old.
+As a result, the above query will return all issues that do not have an assignee that are at least one day old.

+Don’t be intimidated by JIRA’s Advanced Searching!
 JIRA’s JQL editor makes it easy to learn JQL.
-The editor uses code hints as you type.
+The editor uses code that hints as you type.
 For new users, this will greatly simplify the learning curve to get started.
 The JQL editor is contextually aware of the query as you type and gives real time feedback.
 For example, if we want to type the following JQL:

 project = Pipeline